princjef/gomarkdoc/format/formatcore/README.md

 func GFMAccordionTerminator() string
 ```

-GFMAccordionTerminator generates the code necessary to terminate an accordion after the body\.
-It is expected to be used in conjunction with GFMAccordionHeader\(\)\.
-See GFMAccordionHeader for a full description\.
+GFMAccordionTerminator generates the code necessary to terminate an accordion after the body.
+It is expected to be used in conjunction with GFMAccordionHeader\(\).
+See GFMAccordionHeader for a full description.

 ## func [GFMCodeBlock](<https://github.com/princjef/gomarkdoc/blob/master/format/formatcore/base.go#L45>)